 It’s never easy to pick a business niche, especially when there are tons of great ideas already in development.
-But if you’re planning to set-up an ecommerce business in 2018, you can take a cue from technology trends, in-demand products and customer-centric preferences.
+But if you’re planning to set-up an ecommerce business in 2018 (Proven Amazon Course will show you how), you can take a cue from technology trends, in-demand products and customer-centric preferences.
 Whether you’re looking for products to sell in an online store, or a service to offer, here are some ideas you could check out:

 9 Ecommerce Niche Ideas for 2018

 1) Drones – Drones having been reaching new heights throughout 2017 in various industries and is expected to become a $17 billion industry in the coming years.
 Aside from military use, drones are making a big splash on journalism/film (aerial photography), logistics (express delivery), disaster management (sending supplies, gathering information or conducting rescue operations), agriculture (precision crop monitoring), law enforcement, and more.
 Of course, drones will continue to its increase its popularity in the travel/photography industries for personal use.

 2) Organic Beauty Products – Consumers are becoming more aware of the health and environmental effects of beauty products.
 Sales of organic or natural beauty products have been dramatically increasing up to 20% per year since 2015.
 Check out food-, oil- and vegetable-based hair and skin products with a focus on key ingredients like essential oils, vitamin C & E, seaweed, oatmeal, honey, coconut and other fruits.

 3) Product Customization – For anyone who wishes to expand an ecommerce store, there’s a huge opportunity for product customization in 2018.
 This will work depending on the industry, such as clothing, shoes, cosmetics, furniture, or gifts, among others.
 And since technology has advanced to the point where customization is simpler at less the cost, business owners can add another income stream without having to develop new products.